 - 8-digit password

-You’ll be asked to use your PIN or security card at important points during the MOT testing process.
+You’ll be asked to use your security card at important points during the MOT testing process.
 This will include when you:

 - finish an MOT test and print a certificate